tscomm99/purple-team-workshop-2025-01/blue-verification.md

 exercises you will also have much more findings on preventive controls and also much more interaction between preventive controls and emulation actions during planning as well as execution.

 But you may still come across some general findings on preventions.
-So please take a note of them wile you go through the exercise so we can discuss them at the end of this workshop section.
+So please take a note of them while you go through the exercise so we can discuss them at the end of this workshop section.

 As for high-level preventive findings you'll probably also have such observations regarding the detective controls.
 Please make sure you record them as well for the discussion.

 ## Introduction and Preparation
-- To perform this task you will be comparing the emulation actions performed to the detection posture
-  - First you will look at all the actions that got detected by going through the Splunk notables and mapping them to the emulation
-  - Second you will be going through the undetected emulation steps and check if there is no detection in place or if it did not trigger
-  - As bonus task you can try to find out why it did not trigger and how good the detection quality is for those that triggered
 - Open the necesssary reference material
   - Open the [detection reference](resources/detection-reference.md)
   - Open the [emulation reference](resources/emulation-reference.md)
 - Prepare the documentation for the verification
-  - Navigate to your table's subdirectory on [Google Drive](https://drive.google.com/drive/folders/1buR-qCIkuns5KoQstblG_4lHHnHhCTZn?usp=sharing)
+  - Navigate to your table's subdirectory on [Google Drive](https://drive.google.com/drive/folders/1vgt2CnNr_iRbZpUD5jNu2JX2WpRNgITr?usp=sharing)
-  - Create a new text document
-  - Copy the visible contents (not the raw markdown) of the [emulation reference](resources/emulation-reference.md) and paste them into the new text document
-  - You can copy all parts into one document or create one document per emulation part
+  - Open the detection verfication document we prepared for you
   - This will be the place to track and document your verification as well as record any high-level findings you may have

-## Splunk Preparation and Hints
+### Splunk Preparation and Hints
 - First, a little refresher on Splunk :snowflake: :snowflake: :snowflake:
 - To do the verification in the Splunk web UI
   - Log in